datascience-mobi-2022/2022-topic-02-team-03/report/README.md

 # Report
-This folder includes the report both as a RMarkdown file and a PDF, as well as all supplementary files needed to knit the file.
-The citation base can also be found here.
+This folder includes the final report both as a RMarkdown file and a PDF, as well as the bibliography as two separate bib files.
+An additional file ensures that all citations are in cell format.